corersky/mola-public/README.md

 ## Used hosts
 To change destination you should create new hostgroup and add machines there.
-To change authorized user changed ansible_user to your login credentials.
+To change user change ansible_user to your valid login credentials.

 ```
 $ cat ansible/hosts